stormxio/stormx-token/README.md

 By inheriting from ``StormXGSNRecipient``, the contract can charge users in StormX tokens for any accepted GSN relayed calls , and the charged tokens will be transferred to the specified StormX’s reserve address (see Charging section under StormXGSNRecipient).

-For any contract inheriting from ``StormXGSNRecipient`` that will charge users, it must be added as GSNRecipient in this token contract, otherwise the charging will fail.
-If a valid GSNRecipient is deleted by the contract owner, it will also fail to charge users for any fees.
-Only the contract owner can call the methods ``addGSNRecipient(address recipient)`` and ``deleteGSNRecipient(address recipient)`` to add and delete GSNRecipient respectively.

-Note: For a contract that inherits from ``StormXGSNRecipient`` and is deployed at address ``recipient``, if the user invokes ``StormXToken.approve(recipient, chargeFee)`` before the GSN relayed call, this contract can successfully charge the user for a GSN relayed call.
+As per current implementation, only `StormXToken.sol` and `Swap.sol` can charge users for a fee without users' explicit approval.
+In the future, any contract that inherits from ``StormXGSNRecipient`` and is deployed at address ``recipient``, it can charge user successfully only if the user invokes ``StormXToken.approve(recipient, chargeFee)`` before the GSN relayed call.

 ### Swap